miyasinarafat/samplebilling-billing-application/README.md

 # samplebilling-billing-application
-SampleBilling is a sample billing application for little work.
+SampleBilling is a sample billing application for sample work.